 Osayuki Igbinoba, Pharmacy Student, Kingston University

 Higher education providers are experienced in adapting their campuses to be physically accessible; they will also have support services in place to ensure that regardless of the disability or learning difficulty, students have the support they need to academically succeed.
-However, what happens when we are thrown into a world of virtual learning and the unique challenges that presents?
-Is the technology and virtual learning environment actually accessible for all students regardless of physical or learning disability?
-What can we learn from the Covid-19 pandemic to better support students with disabilities in the future?
+However, what happens when we are thrown into a world of virtual learning, social distancing, and the unique challenges that a global pandemic presents?
+How are we supporting disabled students at this time and what can we learn from the challenges of the pandemic to better support students with disabilities in the future?